Fire Safety in Chemistry Lab: A Comprehensive Guide

 Laboratory Procedures

-- Keep work areas clean and free of clutter
+- Keep work areas clean and free of clutter.

-- Never heat flammable liquids with an open flame
+- Never heat flammable liquids with an open flame.

-- Use water baths or electric heating mantles for heating
+- Use water baths or electric heating mantles for heating flammable materials.

-- Never leave burners unattended
+- Never leave burners or heating devices unattended.

 Types of Experiments